jkeohan/scatterplot-workshop/module-7-using-legend-to-filter-dataset.md

 ```

 Now we need to retrieve their current cx\cy values and then transition them to their new positions.
-To do this we will rereference the group variable again which segments these items for updating and use **d3.select(this)** to reference the current items cx\cy values.
+To do this we will reference the group variable again and use **d3.select(this)** to reference the current item and **.attr('cx')** and **.attr('cy')** to it's existing values.
 Once this is done we can then transition them to their new position.

 ```
   group